Market research trends.

 As you can see, many visitors responded.

 More and more people will see chatbots on websites answering questions about content.
+Forbes explains consumers are so used to talking to Alexa and Siri that more businesses will rely on chatbots to communicate with customers.

 Social Media Marketing